zjibben/computing-tutorials/README.md

 # About
 This is a collection of tutorials useful for helping new students to get up and running in computational science.

+Most resources here are freely available online, but in some cases a good book is also listed.
+The advanced material provided at the end is almost entirely books available for purchase.

 # Getting Started

 # Using the Terminal